 - In 2008, all major economies experienced a very sharp drop in real GDP.
 The banking crisis severely curtailed normal bank lending.
 The result was a fall in investment and consumer spending leading to a sharp drop in real GDP.

 - The fall in house prices was another factor leading to recession.
 In the boom years, rising house prices (and wealth) underpinned higher consumer spending.
 When house prices dropped, many homeowners faced negative equity.
 Therefore, they cut back on spending and could no longer rely on re-mortgaging to gain equity withdrawal.

 - The global nature of the crisis meant that there was also a drop in world trade.
-Countries, saw a drop in exports as the global downturn led to lower demand.
+Countries saw a drop in exports as the global downturn led to lower demand.

 Response to the great recession

 - Cuts in interest rates.
 Towards the latter half of 2008 and early 2009, Central Banks cut interest rates to record low levels.
 The UK cut base rates from 5% to 0.5%.
 Usually, a major cut in interest rates would make borrowing cheaper and encourage consumption and investment. (e.g. in 1992, when the UK cut interest rates, the economy recovered fairly quickly.)
 However, cuts in interest rates were less effective in this period.

 - Expansionary fiscal policy.
 The deep recession saw a sharp rise in budget deficits because government tax revenues evaporated.
-This was particularly damaging for countries who relied on stamp duty and tax from the finance sector.
+This was particularly noticeable for countries who relied on stamp duty and tax from the finance sector.
 However, in the UK and US, there was a moderate degree of fiscal expansion.
 The UK introduced a temporary cut in VAT.
 In the US, there was also a moderate fiscal stimulus.